• Home

 Charley Chase - Midsummer Mush (1933)

-Los Angeles movie location then and now from the 1933 Charley Chase film Midsummer Mush.
+Then and now view: Los Angeles movie location from the 1933 Charley Chase film Midsummer Mush.

 Scoutmaster Charley Chase is taking his troop out on a hike into the country to Idyllwild but gets lost on the way.
 He asks a traffic cop for directions during which time he causes a massive traffic jam at the corner of Motor Avenue and Tabor Street in the Palms neighborhood of Los Angeles.